LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/dom-and-events/more-dom.rst

      - Description
    * - alert
      - ``window.alert("String message")``
-     - Displays a dailog box with a message and a "ok" button to close the box.
+     - Displays a dialog box with a message and a "ok" button to close the box.
    * - confirm
      - ``window.confirm("String message")``
      - Displays a dialog box with a message and returns ``true`` if user clicks "ok" and ``false`` if user clicks "cancel".